skylight-hq/skylight.digital/_projects/usaf_sda.md

 {% capture results %}
 - Demonstrated the viability of our Service Design Accelerator solution
-- Created a 70+ page service design practitioner guide, in collaboration with the UC San Diego Design Lab
+- Created a 70+ page service design practitioner guide in collaboration with the UC San Diego Design Lab
 - Developed a comprehensive service design training curriculum
 - Inspired WxPO, BESPIN, and other organizations to expand the use of our Service Design Accelerator solution
 {% endcapture %}